List of Witches of East End characters: Freya Beauchamp

-Jenna Dewan-Tatum portrays Freya Beauchamp, Ingrid's younger sister.
+Jenna Dewan portrays Freya Beauchamp, Ingrid's younger sister.
 She works as a bartender at The Bent Elbow.
 Freya has lived many past lives, and in each one she dies young, only to be reborn again.
 She has the powers of premonition, healing, telekinesis and limited weather control, and is particularly talented with making potions.

 At the beginning of season one, Freya learns she is a witch when her ex-boyfriend from one of her past lives, Doug (Neil Hopkins), tries to kill her inside a painting.
 Freya's engagement to Dash Gardiner (Eric Winter) is threatened by her erotic dreams involving a mysterious stranger who turns out to be Dash's long-lost brother Killian (Daniel Di Tomasso).
 She becomes attracted to Killian and they share a kiss during her and Dash's engagement party.
 Dash later finds out about the kiss when he overhears Freya and Killian talking about it, but he eventually forgives her.
 In the season one finale, Freya finds out from her father Victor (Joel Gretsch) that she and Killian loved each other in a past life.
 When she realizes that she loves Killian, Freya calls off her wedding to Dash to be with him.
 Freya's powers were taken from her by Dash and Killian's mother Penelope (Virginia Madsen) in the season one episode "Snake Eyes", but after Penelope's death in the finale, Freya's powers return to her.

 In season two, Freya meets Frederick, her twin brother, and utilizes their gifts to find Killian, who had gone missing, and successfully locates him in Santo Domingo.
 She manages to find him, but is distraught to hear that he is married.